ℹ️Overview

 A course is just a directory with a particular structure.
 The goal of this document is to detail this structure.

-All the TypeScript courses crafted by the community must be located in .
+All the TypeScript courses crafted by the community must be located in this mono-repository.

 Directory structure